The Peyton house from the 2005 remake “Herbie: Fully Loaded,” starring Lindsday Lohan, can be found in South Pasadena, California.

 In the heart of Times Square is MTV Studios, where the network has taped an endless variety of shows over the years, most notably “Total Request Live” from 1998 – 2008.
 MTV acquired the location in 1997, part of One Astor Plaza and still regularly film programming there today.

 The house from the 1997 Jim Carrey film “Liar Liar” can be found in South Pasadena, California.
 It’s actually located right next door to the house from “Space Jam.”
-It’s also on the same street as a scene in the original “Halloween” film, where Laurie and Lynda are walking home from school and being followed by a strange figure in a car,
+It’s also on the same street as a scene in the original “Halloween” film, where Laurie and Lynda are walking home from school and being followed by a strange figure in a car.

 LOCATION: 1004 Highland St, South Pasadena, CA 91030

 For the 1992 sequel “Home Alone 2: Lost In New York,” the entire, original cast and crew returned, as well as a location from the first film.
 In the early scenes, the McCalister house is once again on display.
 The famous home can be found in Winnetka, Illinois.
+A fence has since been built around the property.

-LOCATION: 671 Lincoln Ave., Winnetka, IL 60093
+LOCATION: 671 Lincoln Ave, Winnetka, IL 60093

 The bulk of the film, however, takes place in New York City this time around.
 Upon arrival, Kevin takes in many of the city’s landmarks, including Radio City Music Hall.
 The landmark concert hall has appeared in countless productions, such as “The Godfather,” “Rosemary’s Baby,” “Annie,” “Rocky III,” “Radio Days” and many more.